moonwell-fi/moonwell-contracts-v2/docs/governance/MARKET_ADD.md

 export EMISSION_PATH="./src/proposals/mips/mip-bxx/RewardStreams.json"
 ```

-To get local tests running a chainfork with the new proposal type, set the
-`PROPOSAL_ARTIFACT_PATH` to the path of the proposal artifact.
-For example, if
-the proposal artifact is located at `artifacts/foundry/mip-b05.sol/mipb05.json`,
-the environment variable should be set to:

-`export PROPOSAL_ARTIFACT_PATH=artifacts/foundry/mip-b05.sol/mipb05.json`

-Once this has been set, then integration tests can be created which ensure the
-proposal is working as expected.

 If deploying and generating calldata for the first time, environment variable
 `DO_AFTER_DEPLOY_MTOKEN_BROADCAST` should be set to true.
 After doing deploy and
 setting the addresses in `Addresses.json`, this variable should be set to false.